miguelmartin75/miguelmartin75.github.io/md/programming/metal-macos-notes.md

 ## [MTKView](https://developer.apple.com/documentation/metalkit/mtkview?language=objc)

-"Default implementation of a Metal-aware view that can be used to render graphcis using metal"
+"Default implementation of a Metal-aware view that can be used to render graphics using metal"

 ## The Delegate
 The MetalKit API uses the delegate pattern for drawing.